T-blogs.

 Blockchain network visualization representing distributed ledger technology

 Blockchain in intellectual property is suffering from a massive case of marketing hype.
 A distributed ledger is not a magical shield that stops someone from right-clicking your image or stealing your codebase.
 It is simply an immutable, timestamped database.
-Let's look at what it actually solves.
+Let's look at what it actually solves, what it completely fails to address, and why throwing Web3 tech at Web2 problems rarely results in a viable legal strategy.

 The "Proof of Existence" Problem